Surveillance Pricing Index SPX

 It is not surge pricing.
 It is not time-of-day discounting.
 It is your price, for who you are.
 Location, browsing history, device, demographic inference, loyalty data, and dozens of behavioral signals feed pricing systems that quote a different number to a different shopper for the same product, in the same moment, on the same screen.

-SPX scores the fifty most consequential US companies on four public dimensions and a single composite tier from Low to Critical.
+SPX scores the most consequential US companies on four public dimensions and a single composite tier from Low to Critical.
 Every score is traceable to a documented source.
 Every confidence rating is derived mechanically from the source mix, not assigned by hand.
 The goal is the same as climate disclosure or antitrust review: a public lens on a practice the public cannot otherwise see.

 How it actually works